fvanoostrom/ai-labs/lab-1-customvision/README.md

  ![Azure Portal](./images/Lab01D_deployment.png)

 ## Task 2 - Preparing the images
-Download the files from github
+Download the files from [here](files/fruit-images-for-object-detection.zip) or the original [dataset on kaggle](https://www.kaggle.com/mbkinaci/fruit-images-for-object-detection)

 ## Task 3 - Creating the model in Custom Vision